spazznolo/spazznolo.github.io/_posts/2022-04-30-post-regulation-2.md

 Is overtime <em>completely</em> random, though?
 </p>
 <p>
 Let's explore this thought with a basic descriptive model. <em>We'll regress various team and game characteristics on the outcome of individual games which ended in overtime</em>.
-Specifically, the predictors will be: a team's xGF% throughout their season, game and overtime (before the winning goal was scored), and whether they had the last shot before the winning goal was scored.
+Specifically, the predictors will be: a team's xGF% throughout their season and game.
 A few examples:
 </p>
 <p>
 <div style="text-align: center">